lee2sman/dotfiles/README.md

 Custom commands:
 - I've added ```:Scratchpad``` to my init.vim for Neovim so that I can pull up a simple web-based scratchpad when I need to draw something. [vwscratchpad repo](https://tildegit.org/exquisitecorp/vwscratchpad)

-## Atom for IDE and custom Markdown editor
-vim-mode and ex-mode plugins for me, liveserver, Zen focuswriter, teletype for collaborative editing.
-I mostly use Neovim instead unless I'm teaching students.

 ## TLDR

 Can't remember how to do something in the terminal but know the name of the app?
 Then use **TLDR**.